EventStore/documentation/docs/server/v5/server/projections/README.md

 # Introduction to projections

-Projections is an EventStoreDB subsystem that lets you write new events or link existing events to streams in a reactive manner.
+Projections is an EventStoreDB subsystem that lets you append new events or link existing events to streams in a reactive manner.

 Projections are good at solving one specific query type, a category known as 'temporal correlation queries'.
 This query type is common in business systems and few can execute these queries well.